 This therapy may also be more suitable for individuals with exercise-related back muscle soreness.

 Below, we answer some frequently asked questions about CBD.

 How long does it take for CBD to relieve pain?

 The time it takes to feel CBD’s effects differs between products.
-For example, sublingual CBD, which people place under the tongue, takes up to 45 minutes to take effect.
+For example, sublingual CBD, which people place under the tongue, takes from 15 and up to 45 minutes to take effect.

 The time it takes for CBD cream to relieve pain may also vary between individuals.
 A person should follow all product instructions carefully when using the cream.